Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-14- Linux Process Troubleshooting/README.md

 That means apache2 service is already configured with the port 8083

-So checking any other service = is taking that port and  Stopping it if any.
-Then  restarting the httpd service.
+First we have to verify whether any other service is using that port and  as we can see the sendmail service is using that port.
+Our task is run the apache server over the port 8083.
+SO we will be Stopping the sendmail service.
+And then restarting the httpd service.
 This should  be enough, as we don't have to worry if Apache isn’t serving any pages.
-Our task is Just making  sure the service is up and running.
+Our task is to ensure the service is up and running over port 8083.

 ```bash
 # Test connectivity using telnet